kenforthewin/react-rails-auth/README.md

 1. Run the dev script with `./scripts/run-dev.sh`
 1. Wait for the images to build.
 1. Eventually the dev server will be up at `localhost:3001`

+## Production stack
+For production, the React site uses an alternate Dockerfile to build a production image.
+This image uses a simple nginx server to serve the static files which are generated from the build.
+Then, a combination of [docker-gen](https://github.com/jwilder/docker-gen) and nginx are used to proxy requests to either the api or the react site.
+Finally, a (docker-letsencrypt-nginx-proxy-companion)[https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion] container is included to optionally allow both services SSL encryption through Let's Encrypt.